Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Initialises the `Timers.a51` module, including setting up regular Timer 2 interrupts ("ticks") at the specified periodic interval
+Initialises the `Timers.a51` module, including setting up regular Timer 2 interrupts ("ticks") at the specified periodic interval.

 **Arguments:**